-During my sophomore year, I discovered a series of amazing trails that run parallel to Loyola's campus and through 15 Baltimore neighborhoods.
+During my sophomore year at Loyola, I discovered a series of amazing trails that run parallel to the Evergreen campus and through 15 Baltimore neighborhoods.

 These trails are close-by, accessible, and immediately transport you from campus to the woods.
 I visit them several times a week.

 Check out the Stony Run Trail and the green spaces that I fell in love with.
 I hope you enjoy them as much as I do!